 I live about a five minute walk from a Souplantation so I’m ashamed to say I have been there more than a few times.
 It’s pure trash.
 Nothing tastes good except those little cornbread muffins.

 You nerds ever been to a Jollibee?
-Jollibee cracks me up.
-It’s a Filipino fast food chain that is weirdly good and for some reason they sell spaghetti.
+Jollibee rips.
+It’s a Filipino fast food chain that is just so very good and also they sell spaghetti.
 Ordering spaghetti in a drive-thru is really a hell of a move.
 But back to the matter at hand, nope, I’m not picking Jollibee.
 I can’t fathom eating there forever.

 Long John Silver’s